SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 ## Analysis property defaults
 The SonarScanner for Gradle uses information contained in Gradle's object model to provide smart defaults for most of the standard [analysis parameters](/analysis/analysis-parameters/), as listed below.

-Gradle defaults for standard SonarQube properties:
+Gradle defaults for standard Sonar properties:

 Property|Gradle default
 ---|---